caincoulton/virtualdomains/README.md

 ### Remove menu root

-Removes the root menu item from the SEF URL
+Removes the root menu item from the SEF URL (Experimental)

 #### Why is this needed?